silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

   - Add the list of NIS servers : `srv01.vlsi.silicon.ac.in`
   - 'Ctrl+D' to end the list of servers.
 - This will build the database in `/var/yp/<DOMAINNAME>`
-- Now run `#ypinit -s srv01` on all slave servers.
+  - If you have slave servers: run `# ypinit -s srv01` on all slave servers.
 - Now when you add an user to the local server `srv01`, update NIS database:
   - `# make -C /var/yp`
 - To allow ports in the firewall, add the following to `/etc/sysconfig/network`